mounty1/JackRose/sandbox/README.md

 The steps above get JackRose running.
 The first time you do this you will see a series of messages about creating and migrating tables.
-As JackRose is still alpha, it is necessary to configure it manually.

-* Connect to JackRose via a browser (e.g., http://192.168.1.113:3001).
+Connect to JackRose via a browser (e.g., http://192.168.1.113:3001).
 A login screen should appear.
 Create a new account.
 If your email is configured correctly, you should receive a confirmation email with a link to click.
 If it's not, the link appears in the log output so copy and paste it into your browser.
 If you can't for any reason, see below.

-* Stop JackRose (^C)
+Stop JackRose (^C)

 It is worth pointing-out that JackRose programmatically accesses two classes of data:
 1. One or more _data sources_, containing the data which you wish to memorise, and which you must make known to JackRose.
 Generally these data are read-only to JackRose.
 Most SRSs require that learning data be entered or imported into their own format.
 JackRose only requires to be informed of those data, which (currently) can be in Postgres tables or views.
-2. JackRoses own housekeeping data, which you created in the _migration_ step above.
+2. JackRoses own housekeeping data, which it created in the _migration_ step above.

 First set up some data to memorise.
 This example uses the numbers one to ten in various European languages.
 Set up a table in your choice of **Postgres** database: